BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 • Nursing Foundation II

-B.Sc Nursing 2nd Year Syllabus
+B.Sc Nursing Second Year Semester-Wise Syllabus 2025

 BSc in Nursing second year syllabus covers subjects such as Pharmacology, Genetics, Pathology, etc. The B.Sc Nursing subjects in the second-year syllabus are detailed below:

-Sociology Pharmacology
+Sociology Pathology

-Pathology Genetics
+Pharmacology Genetics

-Psychotherapy Communication and Educational Technology
+Communication and Educational Technology Community Health Nursing I

 Practical Topics for BSc Nursing 2nd Year Syllabus